robertdebock/ansible-role-cis/README.md

 # [cis](#cis)

-Apply recommendations from the CIS benchmarks.
+Apply and/or check recommendations from the CIS benchmarks.

 |Travis|GitHub|Quality|Downloads|Version|
 |------|------|-------|---------|-------|